secretstartups/handbook/people-group/learning-and-development/index.html.md

 #### Best practices for using sprint boards and issues:

-- Apply a burn-down chart with milestones to track time spent
+- Apply a burn-down chart with milestones to track time spent.
-- Create the issue in the sprint where the work starts
+- Create the issue in the sprint where the work starts.
 - When creating L&D content, apply one issue to one course when developing content.
 Maintain all course development material in the issue for organization.
-- Epics do not show up in the boards
+- Epics do not show up in the boards.
-- Apply a Storyboard template for course development
+- Apply a Storyboard template for course development.
-- Apply labels to manage different work and priorities (leadership requests, prioritized, p1-p3, triage, WIP, Backlog)
+- Apply labels to manage different work and priorities (leadership requests, prioritized, p1-p3, triage, WIP, Backlog).
-- Consider having GitLab team members vote on priority issues to determine need and interest in learning & development content
+- Consider having GitLab team members vote on priority issues to determine need and interest in learning & development content.
-- Stack rank issues in the board based on priority if possible
+- Stack rank issues in the board based on priority if possible.
 - Use the Time Tracking feature on issues to track time spend.
 When opening a new issue, use the `/estimate` command to set an estimate for the project to be complete.
 After each working session, use the`/spend` command to track actual time spent.
-- Consider using the `new-initiative` issue template when planning a new learning initiative, engagement program, or program idea
+- Consider using the `new-initiative` issue template when planning a new learning initiative, engagement program, or program idea.
-- Consider using the `content-scoping` issue template when proposing a new pathway, creating a new course, or building any new learning experience
+- Consider using the `content-scoping` issue template when proposing a new pathway, creating a new course, or building any new learning experience.

 ### L&D handbook merge requests